comp110-lytle/comp110/site/lessons/strings.md

 title: Unicode, Emoji, Escape Sequences, and f-Strings
 author:
 - Kris Jordan
+- Edited by Alyssa Lytle
 page: lessons
 template: overview
 ---

+# Unicode, Emoji, Escape Sequences, and f-Strings

 As you now understand, strings are a data type for representing textual data.